-In 1914 at the age of 12, Leo McCaughey, grandfather of the current owner, started working for the Saugy brothers driving a horse-drawn wagon along the cobblestone streets of Providence.
+In 1912, at the early age of 14, Leo McCaughey, grandfather of the current owner, started working for the Saugy brothers driving a horse-drawn wagon along the cobblestone streets of Providence.
 Leo later became a salesman for the company, then President and CEO.
 To say he worked his way up is an understatement.

 During World War II, Alphonse shut the place down because he couldn't get the high-quality meat that he needed.
 Leo, along with Adam Leips and Ludo Spangenberger, reopened Saugy on June 7, 1944.

 In 1971, Saugy moved from Canal Street to 30 Cross Street in Providence.
 It was a nostalgically measured move on Leo's part since he was born on 20 Cross Street.

 For over 150 years, Saugy Franks have been a Rhode Island tradition and New England favorite!
 Utilizing a family recipe consisting of all natural ingredients that have been passed down from generation to generation, you are sure to enjoy every last savory bite.
 The Saugy Frank is unequaled in its appearance, texture, and flavor.
 They are a homegrown and Rhode Island contained phenomenon, although we ship nationwide.